guillermodotn/guillermodotn.github.io/_posts/2024-08-23-Retrieve_PPPoE_credentials.md

 ```
 {: .nolineno }

-> On unix sistems the program should be run with `root` privileges.
+> On unix systems the program should be run with `root` privileges.
 {: .prompt-info }